College Factual by our College Data Analytics Team

 A financial aid package includes loans, grants, and scholarships.
 However, student loans have to be paid back, so they aren’t a true discount.

-The stats below refer to aid that is provided by Dixie State University.
+The numbers listed below make reference to help that is offered by Dixie State University.

-19% of new students (392 total) were given scholarships at Dixie State University, averaging $2,886.00 per student.
+19% of first-year students (392 total) were offered scholarships at Dixie State University, averaging $2,886.00 per person.
 This puts it in the top 50th percentile among colleges and universities nationwide.

 undefined